MaximeL/web/README.md

 * *MongoDB*

 ### Informations
-The server will provide a REST web-service for the client and provide some ressources.
+The server will provide a REST web-service for the client and provide some resources.

 #### Rest Webservice
 * User Management